amyli785/fritter-backend/README.md

 - `403` if the user is not logged in

+#### `GET /api/feed/following` - See the visible freets by accounts that the user is following

+**Returns**

+- an array of objects with the details of freets that are by the user's following that the user can view in descending order by date modified

+**Throws**

+- `403` if the user is not logged in

 #### `GET /api/feed/:filterId` - See the freets matching the filter and visible to the user

 **Returns**